stainii/EasyMail/the-story-behind.md

 Less keys, but also too complicated.

 ### The barriers of using a smartphone
-My grand mother never had a smartphone in her hand before.
+My grandmother never had a smartphone in her hand before.
 There are a lot of concepts that we find very natural, that she didn't grasp at first.

 * **How to get back from where I came?**
 	* On Android, the back button is **always on the same place**.
 That's helpful!